microsoft/InnerEye-DeepLearning/docs/hippocampus_model.md

 ## Purpose

 This documentation describes how to use our pre-trained model to segment the left and right hippocampi from brain MRI scans.
-The model was trained on 998 MRI scan + segmentation pairs from the [ADNI](https://adni.loni.usc.edu/) dataset.
+The model was trained on data from the [ADNI](https://adni.loni.usc.edu/) dataset (for more information see the model card below).
 This data is publicly available via their website, but users must sign a Data Use Agreement in order to gain access.
 We do not provide access to the data.
 The following description assumes the user has their own dataset to evaluate/ retrain the model on.

 ## Terms of use